 The Key Difference Between CeraVe and Neutrogena

-Both are widely recommended by dermatologists, widely available, and priced accessibly.
+Both are widely available, priced accessibly, and built around familiar drugstore skincare formulas.
 The difference comes down to what each brand does best.

-CeraVe is a barrier repair brand.
-Every core product is built around ceramides — the lipids that form the skin barrier and deplete with age, weather, and over-cleansing.
-CeraVe's patented MVE (Multivesicular Emulsion) technology releases ceramides gradually throughout the day, actively restoring the barrier while hydrating.
-The philosophy is that a healthy skin barrier is the foundation of all other skincare goals, and CeraVe formulas target that root layer.
+CeraVe is the barrier-support brand.
+Every core product is built around ceramides -- lipids that are part of the skin barrier and can be depleted by weather, over-cleansing, and harsh routines.
+CeraVe's patented MVE (Multivesicular Emulsion) technology releases moisturizing ingredients gradually throughout the day.
+The philosophy is that a comfortable skin barrier is the foundation of a calmer routine.

 Neutrogena is a broader skincare brand.
 They don't have a single unifying ingredient philosophy the way CeraVe does.
 Instead, Neutrogena has built strong, category-specific franchises: the Hydroboost line for lightweight hyaluronic acid hydration, the Ultra Sheer line for benchmark sunscreen formulas, and the Rapid Tone Repair and Retinol product lines for anti-aging.
 Their strength is range and specific category excellence rather than one overarching technology.